Christine.Borgman at ucla dot edu

 She is a Fellow of the American Association for the Advancement of Science and of the Association for Computing Machinery; a recipient of the Paul Evan Peters Award from the Coalition for Networked Information, Association for Research Libraries, and EDUCAUSE; the Research in Information Science Award from ASIST; and a Legacy Laureate of the University of Pittsburgh.
-She is a member of the Board of Directors of the Electronic Privacy Information Center, U.S. Co-Chair of the CODATA-ICSTI Task Group on Data Citation and Attribution, and previously served on the U.S. National Academies’ Board on Research Data and Information and the U.S. National CODATA.
+She is a member of the advisor board of the Electronic Privacy Information Center, U.S. Co-Chair of the CODATA-ICSTI Task Group on Data Citation and Attribution, and previously served on the U.S. National Academies’ Board on Research Data and Information and the U.S. National CODATA.

 Among the editorial boards on which she serves are the Journal of the Association for Information Science and Technology and PLOS One.
 Recent keynote and plenary lectures include the Research Data Alliance (2014, Amsterdam), VALA (Melbourne, 2014), Library of Congress (2014), Theory and Practice of Digital Libraries (Malta, 2013), Astrophysics Data System 20th Anniversary Symposium (Harvard, 2013), and Italian National Research Council (Rome, 2013).